nervosnetwork/muta/README.md

 $ cargo run --release --example muta-chain
 ```

-You can also run muta chain with your custom config and gensis epoch:
+You can also run muta chain with your custom config and gensis block:

 ```shell
 $ CONFIG=$confit_path GENESIS=$genesis_path cargo run --release --example muta-chain